Skip to content

 Hamburg Markets – Fischmarkt

-The fish market is a loud and bustling experience as, to attract customers, the market traders out-scream each other!
-You can find fish, fruits, flowers, clothing and souvenirs on the fish market, where they’ve been providing these since 1703.
+The fish market is a loud and bustling experience.
+To attract customers, the market traders outscream each other!
+The fish market has provided fish, fruits, flowers, clothing, and souvenirs since 1703.

-For the early birds, it is the first stop on a Sunday morning, for the night owls it is the last stop after a night out on the town.
-After your coffee or your Fischbrötchen (typical of Hamburg) you pass the fish market and the fish auction hall, you come to Dockland.
+For the early birds, it is the first stop on a Sunday morning, and for the night owls, it is the last after a night out on the town.
+After your coffee or Fischbrötchen (typical of Hamburg), you pass the fish market and auction hall and come to Dockland.

 Observation Deck

 It is just a ship-like futuristic office building which juts out freely 40 meters over the river Elbe.
-BUT it offers an observation deck on its roof and can be reached via a public outdoor staircase.
-After climbing the 140 steps, visitors are rewarded with a stunning view of Elbe and harbour.
+However, it offers an observation deck on its roof, which can be reached via a public outdoor staircase.
+After climbing the 140 steps, visitors are rewarded with a stunning view of the Elbe and the harbour.

-Next, we have a look at Hamburg’s entertainment district as the bars and clubs of the Reeperbahn are only a few minutes away.
+Next, we will explore Hamburg’s entertainment district, as the bars and clubs of the Reeperbahn are only a few minutes away.

 Hamburg Nightlife – Reeperbahn

-Whether chic or just a beer or cocktail in a bar, you will find everything.
-Bars, clubs, student clubs, restaurants, hotels.
-During the day the streets are quite quiet.
-At night it’s a different world you’ll be blinded by the colourful lights and the lively atmosphere.
+You will find everything in a bar, whether chic or just a beer or cocktail: bars, clubs, student clubs, restaurants, hotels.
+During the day, the streets are pretty quiet.
+At night, it’s a different world.
+The colourful lights and the lively atmosphere will blind you.

 Reeperbahn Sections